-Short arched stems plumed with metallic silvery long tapered leaves, red beneath.
+(shrub/caudex) Short arched stems plumed with metallic silvery long tapered leaves, red beneath.
 Platinum beauty with demure white blossoms: The "Himalayan Silver Begonia."
 Easily grown in the windowsill garden, small enough for a large terrarium.
-Tends to favor a late fall rest if too dry (humiditywise) to too cool, but re-emerges f...
+Tends to favor a late fall rest if too dry (humiditywise) to too cool, b...

-"Carpet Begonia."
-Procumbent stems hold pebbly bronze and silver-streaked leaves; prefers filtered light, cool location to bring out amber tones; modest white winter blossoms.
-Mexican classic species--this horticultural selection seems more heat tolerant than other collections of this Mexican montane species we have te...
+(trailing) "Carpet Begonia."
+Procumbent stems hold pebbly bronze and silver-streaked leaves; prefers filtered light, cool location to bring out amber tones and a terrarium home to keep the atmosphere stable.
+White winter blooming Mexican classic species--this horticultural selection seems more heat tolerant than ...

 Unusual form with wide undulant leaves displaying large nearly translucent cream spots entangled by Art Deco slim dusty silver crossbands, all framed by decorative purple teeth. inflorescence of pink, green, and blue bracts and blossoms.
 One of our most beautiful and easily grown Bromeliads.